macmania/recommendation-engine/README.md

-Goal: make a recommendation engine that will allow users to type a few words
+## Goal
-      then give them a list of recommendations from all of the research papers stored in Open Science or any meta data source.
+Make a recommendation engine that will allow users to type a few words then give them a list of recommendations from all of the research papers stored in Open Science or any meta data source.

 Hopefully, this library will be able to accommodate other meta data sources such as articles, essays, etc. that needs to be categorized properly.